 This absolutely stunning room was created as a hideaway for brides, bridal/baby showers, small parties and photo shoots.
 It is straight out of a catalog with jaw dropping details and a hint of feminine perfection.
 You won't want to leave.
 Capacity: 15-20

 This is our version of a "man cave" but the ladies will want to hang in here too.
 We made this room the ultimate chill spot with the groom in mind.
 Full vintage cooler, somewhere to play some tunes, watch the game and beat your best man in foosball.
 We check the cave nightly to make sure no one has tried moving their stuff in.
 So far, so good.
 Capacity: 15-20

 A social club located on the basement level of Takk House.
-Offering two bowling lanes, indoor bocce court, classic arcade games, concession style comfort food and craft beer/cocktails.
+Offering two deck shuffleboard courts, indoor bocce court, classic arcade games, concession style comfort food and craft beer/cocktails.
 This space can be rented out for private events or used as an after party location for your wedding guests.
-It is open to the public Wednesday, Thursday, Friday, Saturday and Sunday unless closed for private events.
+It is open to the public Tuesday Wednesday, Thursday, Friday and Saturday unless closed for private events.